fortes/enfield/README.md

 * Compatible with the Jeykll directory and file structure
 * Simple, Jekyll-like plugin model, with CoffeeScript/JS instead of Ruby
 * Server / Auto-regenrate
-* Compile and minify CoffeeScript
+* Compile and minify CoffeeScript & LESS

 ## Usage